Do not skirt Florida law to grow gambling county by county: Where we stand

-And because the Seminole compact stated that their gambling establishments would not deal with competitors from slot machines beyond Miami-Dade and Broward counties, Florida receives about $120 million a year in revenue-sharing payments from the tribe.
+And because the Seminole compact stated that their gambling establishments would not deal with competitors from slot machines beyond Miami-Dade and Broward counties, Florida receives about $120 million a year in revenue-sharing payments from the tribe and sites like www.elangcapsa.net.
 Those payments would disappear if a wave of added counties permitted slots for Online Casino Veilig.

 While we are normally understanding to the principle of home rule for local governments, gambling is one of the policy locations where we make an exception.
 Academic research studies have revealed that negative financial and social effects of expanding gambling at Luxury Online Casino in one territory such as investing diverted from other companies, addiction and criminal activity do not stop at its borders.
 And turning pari-mutuels in counties on the outskirts of Central Florida into slots parlors also might break down the region's successful family-friendly brand for tourism.